ClausMiesner/bingo-generator/README.md

 * `numberOfTickets` is an integer number specifying the amount of bingo tickets that will be created,
 * `rowsPerTicket` is an integer number specifying the number of rows per bingo tickets,
 * `path` is the path to the location where the bingo ticket file should be created,
-* `terms` are the possible terms for all bingo tickets seperated by single spaces or the path of a file containing all terms.
-The terms in the file have to be written one on each line.
+* `terms` are the possible terms for all bingo tickets seperated by single spaces **or** the path of a file containing all terms.
+If you want to provide a file with the terms, then the terms in the file have to be written one on each line.
 There is no separator needed.
   > List of terms containing 4 entries:
   ```text
   firstTerm